Planning to Upgrade from HDB to Private Condominium?

 Another option is to sell your HDB and buy a condo at around the same time.
 By doing this, you still have have the time to find the ideal house you are looking for cause selling off the HDB takes time (around 8 -10 weeks).
 Meanwhile, you can search for your next dream home while selling off your HDB.
 The best if you could match up the OTP at around the same time so you could move out and move in to the new condo immediately.
 By doing that, you could save some cash from hiring movers or renting a temporary accommodation plus no ABSD if it is planned well.

-The only downside about this is that you will need to have sufficient cash to pay the 5% cash and buyer stamp duty.
-Some experience are needed to properly plan from selling HDB and buying your condo.
+The only downside is that you will need sufficient cash to pay the 5% cash and buyer stamp duty.
+Some experience is needed to plan properly from selling HDB and buying your condo.
 And also, some buyers may not be willing to grant you the extension of stay when selling off your HDB.

-All of the options about need experience and knowledge.
-If you are still confuse, feel free to contact us at buycondo.sg and we will gladly assist you in whatever way possible to ease your selling or buying of any condo here in Singapore!
+All of the options need experience and knowledge.
+If you are still confused, feel free to contact us at buycondo.sg and we will gladly assist you in whatever way possible to ease your selling or buying of any condo here in Singapore!